Health · Chronic Pain & Aging

-The Fibromyalgia Question My Rheumatologist Finally Answered — After Three Years of Pills That Did Nothing
+The Fibromyalgia Question My Rheumatologist Finally Answered, After Eight Years of Pills That Did Nothing

-For years she was told it was "just stress."
-Then a specialist mentioned a molecule her body had stopped making enough of — and the next ninety days changed what she thought was possible.
+For years she was told it was “just stress.”
+Then a specialist pointed to one molecule her body had stopped making enough of with age, and the next ninety days changed what she thought was possible.

-Linda M. sits at her kitchen table at her home in Houston, Texas
+Linda at her kitchen table at her home in Houston, Texas

-Linda M., 58, at her home in Houston, Texas.
-After three years of widespread pain and morning stiffness, a single appointment with a rheumatologist gave her an answer no one else had offered.
+Linda, 58, at home in Houston, Texas.
+After eight years of widespread pain and morning stiffness, a single appointment gave her an answer no one else had offered.

 “It started in my shoulders.
 Now it’s everywhere.”

-Linda's pain began the way it begins for almost everyone: a deep ache in one shoulder that wouldn't go away.
-Within a year it was in both shoulders, her hands, her hips, her lower back.
-She had what one urgent-care doctor called "widespread musculoskeletal pain of unclear origin" — the polite phrase for we don't really know.
+Linda’s pain began the way it begins for almost everyone: a deep ache in one shoulder that wouldn’t quit.
+Within a year it was in both shoulders, her hands, her hips, her lower back, what one doctor called “widespread musculoskeletal pain of unclear origin,” the polite phrase for we don’t really know.

 4 million